dlhg/idle-gems/README.md

 # Idle Gems

 ## Description
-Idle Gems is an idle/incremental game made with React and Tone JS.
+Idle Gems is an idle/incremental game made with HTML Canvas, React and Tone JS.

 ## How to play
 - Earn currency for upgrades by breaking open gems